Applying for a passport or ID card if you live in Hungary

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In Hungary, you can do this by providing:
+In Hungary, you can do this by providing one of the following documents:

 Step 3: Apply at a Dutch border municipality or at Schiphol Airport